Gaeuly/shorty-api/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Implement your changes and write tests.
+3. Make your changes.
+4. Write tests for your changes.
-4. Submit a pull request with a clear description of your changes.
+5. Submit a pull request.

+Please ensure your code adheres to the existing style and conventions.